Turmeric Farming/Curcuma Farming Guide:

 In Turmeric farming, while preparing the land, minimum tillage operations may be adopted.
 Beds of 15 cm height,1 m width, and convenient length may be prepared to give at least 50 cm spacing between beds.
 In the case of the irrigated crop, ridges and furrows are prepared and the rhizomes are planted in shallow pits on the top of the ridges.
 Spacing generally adopted is 45-60 cm between the ridges and 15-20 cm between the plants.
 Solarisation of beds is beneficial in checking the multiplication of pests and diseases causing organisms.
 The polythene sheets used for soil solarisation should be kept away safely after the work is completed.

 Planting season varies with the area of cultivation and variety.
 Planting is done during May-June or July- August in different tracts.
 Turmeric can be rotated with crops such as Finger millet, Rice and Sugarcane.
 It is rarely cultivated in a pure stand but is usually grown mixed with crops like Castor, Maize, and Finger millets, Onions, Brinjal, and Tomatoes.

 Planting material of Turmeric Crop:

 In Turmeric Farming, carefully preserved seed rhizomes free from pests and diseases which are collected from organically cultivated farms should be used for planting.
-However, to begin with, seed material from high yielding local varieties may be used in the absence of organically produced seeds.
+However, to begin with, seed material from high-yielding local varieties may be used in the absence of organically produced seeds.
 For sowing, both the mother – rhizomes and fingers are used.
 The fingers are cut into 4 – 5 cm long pieces, and the mother rhizomes are planted as such or split into two; each having at least one sound bud.
 The seed is sometimes sprouted under moist straw before sowing.

-Read: How To Grow Clover.
+Read this: How To Grow Clover.